 According to a McKinsey survey, established banks have already taken note: some 70% of banks are exploring next-generation core banking platforms.
 Incumbents are increasingly concerned about the limitations of their inefficient software incapable of rapid changes and innovation.

-Banks worldwide are moving towards realizing substantial benefits by partnering with FinTechs like SDK.finance to upgrade their core banking software.
-As challengers and some incumbents move forward, banks remaining on the sidelines have three practical options to start their digital transformation: SaaS (software as a service), BaaS (banking as a service), or to get a banking software license.
+Banks worldwide are moving towards realizing substantial benefits by partnering with FinTech like SDK.finance to upgrade their core banking software.
+As challengers and some incumbents move forward, banks remaining on the sidelines have three practical options to start their digital transformation: SaaS (software as a service), BaaS (banking as a service), or obtaining a banking software license.
+Table of contents Affordable cloud banking software to launch quickly and comply with all regulations

 What is SaaS banking software?